-This is one of the reasons I dress so colourful.
-I represent the many different women who have contributed to make me who I am today.
+You’ve probably heard the saying: It takes a village to raise a child.
+I like that because a whole community of women worked together to bring me up.
+This is one of the reasons I dress so colourfully.
+I represent the many different women who contributed to making me the person I am today.

-I was born in Zimbabwe, where I was raised by a single mother—a strong woman who surrounded herself with a strong community.
+Born in Zimbabwe, I was raised by a single mother—a strong woman who surrounded herself with a strong community.

-As an only child my mother only shielded me from a few things.
-One of the problems I witnessed at a young age was domestic violence.
-I did not understand it but I knew it was wrong.
+My mother shielded me, an only child, from some rather unpleasant things as I was growing up.
+One of the traumas I did witness at a young age though was domestic violence.
+I didn’t understand it, but I knew it was wrong.

-I grew up with fear and instability.
-When things got bad at home, my mum used to take me to her friends.
-As I went from one house to another, being taken care of by different women, I realised the value of having a reliable supportive community.
-And so I desired to facilitate the same for other women.
+Such domestic troubles in the background meant I grew up with fear and instability, and had to quickly learn to be resilient.
+When things got bad at home, my mum would take me to her friends.
+Going from one house to another, with different women taking care of me each time, actually helped me develop strong interpersonal skills.
+This experience also helped me understand the value of having a reliable and supportive community.

 At the age of 16, that little girl who grew up in a cottage, in-between hopping from one house to another, was now in London.
 I’d never dreamed about London, but my mum had, and she included me in that dream.
 It took me time to settle in due to the different culture and environment, but I held onto the privilege I had of a high-quality education and safety.
 At the age of 21, I graduated with an honours degree in Business Studies, majoring in Finance.